 - “The fundamental concept that drives the plot,” according to Wikipedia

 As you can see, there are different definitions for premise depending on whether you’re writing fiction or nonfiction.
 With that in mind, let’s take a look at how fiction and nonfiction writers should write their premise.

 Premise for Fiction Writers

-- The crisis the protagonist is approaching
+- A situation or crisis the protagonist is facing.

 One effective trick for defining one is to write a one-sentence logline that will become the foundation of your story.
 The logline is a tool used primarily by screenwriters, but it can be very helpful if you’re writing a novel or a short story.

 Here’s an article about how to write a great logline.